t-h2o/my-configuration/linux/kitty/README.md

 # My shortcuts

+I want the same shortcut of a browser like firefox

 | keys						| effect			|
 | :-:						| :-:				|
 | ```ctrl + d```			| exit				|